 How can ‘diet’ and ‘no sugar’ drinks get a higher rating than fruit juices?

 The Health Star Rating considers total sugar, salt, fat and fibre.
 The high sugar content in fruit juices brings their star rating down.
 That is why ‘diet’ or ‘no sugar’ drinks, with zero or minimal amounts of sugar, can get higher star ratings.
 It is best to eat fruits in their natural form as they contains fibre, vitamins and minerals.

 Why are only products with a 4.5 or 5-star health rating being promoted in the Eat Well Feel Good Campaign?

 This promotion is a trial to see if we can make it easier for shoppers to identify healthiest food and drink options when they have help using the health star rating system.
 Products with 4.5 and 5 stars were chosen to be promoted as these are the products that have been rated as having the highest nutritional quality.
 Seven staple food categories (breakfast cereals; frozen fruit and vegetables; dairy products; bread; canned vegetables and legumes; pasta and sauces; and water) were chosen for promotion in this trial, but there are many other 4.5 and 5 star products (from other food categories) that you may find in store.
 If a product you are choosing doesn’t have a Eat Well Feel Good shelf wobbler, look for the HSR logo on the packaging OR use the FoodSwitch App to scan the barcode so you can find the healthiest option in that category.

 Acknowledgement & thanks to:

-Department of Fairness, Families and Housing, The George Institute, Deakin University, Australian Catholic University, Monash University, The Health Star Rating, National Health & Medical Research Council, Diabetes Australia, Nutrition Australia, Cancer Council
+City of Ballarat, Department of Fairness, Families and Housing, The George Institute, Deakin University, Australian Catholic University, Monash University, The Health Star Rating, National Health & Medical Research Council, Diabetes Australia, Nutrition Australia, Cancer Council